palpatinezw/brainhacknani/readme.md

 flairPower: power of the flair.
 Must be larger power then the user's power found from `/create_flair_info`

-flairAssign: 0/1.
+flairAssign **(deprecated)**: 0/1.
 If the user is found to be able to assign flairs from `/create_flair_info` (eg. `allowAssignFlairs: 1`), this value for the target flair can be set to 0/1, corresponding to dis/allow.
 Conversely, if the user is unable to assign flairs, he can only create roles that cannot assign flairs (eg. `flairAssign: 0`)

 flairCreate: 0/1.
 Same concept as flairAssign.